garretthaas/covid-dashboard/README.md

 ## Running the site locally

-Then in the project folder in VS Code, go into Terminal and run:
+Go back to the first Terminal window in VS Code and run:

 `npm install`